glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 # So what do I do?

-Simply add your new source files to SRCS, libraries to LDLIBS, and more compiler flags to CFLAGS.
+Simply add your new source files to SRCS, libraries to LDLIBS, more compiler flags to CFLAGS, and linker flags to LDFLAGS.

 By the way, check out the [Makefile for Andvaranaut.](https://github.com/glouw/andvaranaut/blob/master/src/Makefile)